 Brushing your pet’s teeth is one of the best ways to prevent serious dental problems.
 This is not always an easy task for many of us.
 It should be performed daily with an enzymatic pet toothpaste.
 Starting your pet at a young age, makes brushing a much more pleasant and tolerated activity.

 Many of the pets we see have dental and gum problems that require cleanings.
 Dental cleanings are needed to remove plaque and tartar, extract diseased teeth, and treat gum and root infections.
 We have several cleaning options available in our practice.

 For mild dental disease we often can scale and polish the teeth without sedation.
 This is a great option to add to your pet’s preventive dental care.
-Pets are wrapped snuggly in a blanket and their teeth are scaled and polished in the same way they would be under anesthesia.
+Pets are wrapped snuggly in a blanket and their teeth are scaled and polished in the same way as they would be if under anesthesia.
 This cannot be done if there is serious infection or gum disease, or if extractions are needed.